 As things started closing in on her, Holmes made things worse by trying to silence those around her and preventing them from talking to anyone.
 This book tells what can go wrong when greed and the love of money take over.
-The book is interesting and a real eye-opener, and it is available in e-book and paperback form; and even if you’ve never heard of this company, it is a fascinating read.
-The paperback sells for only $11.99, and this is a great book for people who love real-life stories of corruption and, of course, money.
+The book is exciting and a real eye-opener, and it is available in e-book and paperback form; even if you’ve never heard of this company, it is a fascinating read.
+The paperback sells for only $11.99, and this is an excellent book for people who love real-life stories of corruption and, of course, money.

 Flash Crash by Liam Vaughan

-This is the story of a man named Navinder Singh Sarao, who crashed the stock market from his childhood bedroom in May of 2010.
-Within minutes, trillions of dollars of valuation were lost, and it was called the fastest drop in market history.
-Nav was from London and was considered a brilliant trader, and he was actually working out of his bedroom when the Feds finally caught up with him in 2015.
-This book is the true story of his rise and fall, and every detail told brilliantly by Liam Vaughan in a way that will give you the details of how this was allowed to happen and the ensuing results.
+This is the story of Navinder Singh Sarao, who crashed the stock market from his childhood bedroom in May of 2010.
+Within minutes, trillions of valuation dollars were lost, which was called the fastest drop in market history.
+Nav was from London and was considered a brilliant trader, and he was working out of his bedroom when the Feds finally caught up with him in 2015.
+This book is the true story of his rise and fall, and every detail is told brilliantly by Liam Vaughan in a way that will give you the details of how this was allowed to happen and the ensuing results.

 The Driver in the Driverless Car by Vivek Wadhwa and Alex Salkever

 The authors claim that we are responsible for the future of humanity in many ways, based on the decisions we make today when it comes to technological advances.
-Whether we’re talking about driverless cars, drones, cloning, or artificial intelligence, advancements in technology can be used for good or bad, and the authors merely want people to think long and hard before they form an opinion on any of the advancements of today.
-The book is available in hardcover, paperback, and e-book form.
-It forces people to consider their opinions carefully before acting on them regarding any technological breakthrough.
+Whether we’re talking about driverless cars, drones, cloning, or artificial intelligence, advancements in technology can be used for good or bad.
+The authors merely want people to think long and hard before forming an opinion on today’s advances.
+The book is available in hardcover, paperback, and e-book form, and it forces people to consider their opinions carefully before acting on any technological breakthrough.

 The Rise and Fall of American Growth by Robert J. Gordon

 Ever since the Civil War, the U.S. standard of living has gone up and down, and the author attempts to explain how and why this is so.
-He looks at certain things that he considers detriments to our growth, which he considers rising inequality, an ageing population, stagnating education, and the rising debt of both college students and the federal government.
+He looks at specific things that he considers detrimental to our growth.
+He considers rising inequality, an ageing population, stagnating education, and the rising debt of college students and the federal government.
 He claims that we have to find new solutions if we want our economy to go up and not down.
 The book is thoughtful and insightful, and he questions the thought that many people have that says the United States will not continue to grow and thrive if we don’t do something about it.

-From books about companies such as Amazon or Walmart to economics and big money and to controversial issues historical issues and big personalities, you should be able to find some good reads on this list.
+From books about companies such as Amazon or Walmart to economics and big money and controversial issues, historical issues and big personalities, you should be able to find some good reads on this list.